henningms/Ubuntu-MacBookAir-Norwegian-keyboard/readme.md

-# Norwegian MacBook Pro keyboard layout for Ubuntu
+# Norwegian MacBook Air keyboard layout for Ubuntu

 Note - keyboard with numpad.

-Credit to Ole Bakstad who wrote the original upon which this is based.
+Credit to Michael Mortensen and Ole Bakstad who wrote the original upon which this is based.

 ## How to install